pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |      the pointer to the array to save a lookup involving string
      |      comparisons
      |
+     |  GetCellNumberOfFaces(...)
+     |      GetCellNumberOfFaces(self, cellId:int, cellType:int,
+     |          cell:vtkGenericCell) -> int
+     |      C++: int GetCellNumberOfFaces(vtkIdType cellId,
+     |          unsigned char &cellType, vtkGenericCell *cell)
+     |
+     |      Get the number of faces of a cell.
+     |
+     |      Most of the times extracting the number of faces requires only
+     |      extracting the cell type.
+However, for some cell types, the
+     |      number of faces is not constant.
+For example, a vtkPolyhedron
+     |      cell can have a different number of faces for each cell.
+That's
+     |      why this method requires the cell id and the dataset.
+     |
      |  GetCellTypes(...)
      |      GetCellTypes(self, types:vtkCellTypes) -> None
      |      C++: virtual void GetCellTypes(vtkCellTypes *types)